 Whether you’re working from home due to COVID-19 or you’ve started working virtually as a freelancer or remote worker permanently, you’ve come to the right place.
-However, one of the biggest problems we face when working from home is staying productive.
+However, staying productive is one of our biggest problems when working from home.

 However, when you set up your office the right way and follow appropriate procedures (like the ones mentioned in this checklist!), your productivity increases by 13% than when working from the office.
 Recent studies have shown that remote employees work 1.4 more days per month than office-based employees.
-We’ve put together a working from home checklist with all of the points you need to stay productive and focused when working from home.
+We’ve put together a working from a home checklist with all of the points you need to stay productive when working from home.

 1- Create a Home Office

-The first step in our working from home checklist is setting a home office or workspace that you’re comfortable in and where you can focus on getting work done.
+The first step in our working from the home checklist is setting up a home office or workspace where you’re comfortable and where you can focus on getting work done.
 A separate room would be ideal, but even a dedicated corner in your living room, garage, or attic, will do fine.
-I prefer my work corner to be near a window as the natural lighting and fresh air relax me and helps me stay focused.
+I prefer my work corner to be near a window as the natural lighting and fresh air relax me and help me stay focused.

 Here is all of the essential equipment I’ve used to build my home office:

-- Computer/ laptop: If your computer lags, suddenly shut down, or is too slow – you may need to consider an upgrade.
+- Computer/ laptop: If your computer lags, suddenly shut, or is too slow – you may need to consider an upgrade.
 Your laptop is the backbone of your home office.

-- Wireless keyboard & mouse: If you don’t already have these, a wireless keyboard and mouse can saved you days of back pain and strain on your wrists.
+- Wireless keyboard & mouse: If you don’t already have these, a wireless keyboard and mouse can save you days of back pain and strain on your wrists.